jkcswd/Restaurant/README.md

 - Webpack

 ## How to
-access at this link https://jkcswd.github.io/Restaurant/
+Access at this link https://jkcswd.github.io/Restaurant/